Claiming Tax Benefits / Tax Deductions

 They lower the Income Tax indirectly, by reducing the tax base.

-Although (foreign) Dividens and Stocks are taxed in par.
-10 of the PIT, not all Dividends and Stocks are subject to Income Tax, in fact, they may be tax-exempt (especially if owned for a few years).
-The general rule is: owning at least 3 years, but for some income it is 5 years and only taxed if transferred to your bank account.
-Gains within the portfolio are not subject to taxation (in most cases - currency trading being an excemption).
+(Foreign) Bonds, Interests, Dividens and Stocks are taxed in par.
+8 and par.
+10 of the PIT, but not all investments are subject to Income Tax.
+In fact, they may be tax-exempt (especially if owned for a few years).
+The general rule is: owning at least 3 years, but for some income it is 5 years (selling shares of own company, for example).
+Gains within the portfolio are not subject to taxation (in most cases - currency trading being an exemption).

-Further, Capital Gains / Dividends / Stocks may be taxed at source (abroad) or at least reported to the Tax Office (abroad).
-In that case it is necessary to see what the Tax Treaty (if it exists) between that country and Czech Republic says and whether you, as individual, have the obligation to pay Taxes / file a Tax Return abroad as well.
+Foreign Income (Taxation) can be quite tricky.
+Rental Income / Capital Gains / Dividends / Stocks may be taxed at source (abroad).
+In that case it is necessary to see what the Tax Treaty (if it exists) between that country and Czech Republic says and ideally, the taxes already paid abroad will lower your Czech tax burden.

 Employees beware: the company (usually) does not file your Income Tax Return